TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 136/Psalms 136.19.md

 ---

-Sihon king of the Amorites; For his lovingkindness [endureth] for ever;
+Sihon king of the Amorites; for his loving kindness endures forever;